ananta111/android-questions-from-stackoverflow/README.md

 - Click on the red "READ FULL QUESTION" button to access this feature.

 6. Posted date and the status of the question
-- The posted date is visible beside each question.
+- Beside each question, the time at which the question was posted is visible.
 - In addition, this region also shows if the question has been answered yet.
 - "Answered" means some users have answered the particular question.
 It doesn't imply that the answer was accepted.
 - "Not Answered Yet" means no user has answered the question.